What Is Cell Biology? 5 Facts Every O Level Student Must Know

 Why Is Cell Biology So Important for O Level Biology?

-Cell biology isn’t just the first chapter — it is the foundation of O Level Biology.
-Without a solid grasp of cell biology, every topic that follows becomes significantly harder.
-Here’s why it matters:
+Cell biology is not just the first chapter — it is the foundation of the entire O Level Biology course:

 • Nutrition and digestion rely on understanding how cells absorb and process nutrients